GunnerUjjwol/withsecure-homework/README.md

 - How does your application scale and guarantee near-realtime processing when the incoming traffic increases?
 Where are the possible bottlenecks and how to tackle those?

-  - ANSWER -> There are multiple ways to enhance scalability to the application.
-The obvious way is to horizontally scale the number of preprocessor service which consumes the SQS messages.
+  - ANSWER -> There are multiple opportunities to enhance scalability to the application.
+The first way could be configure higher BatchSize or max number of messages received from SQS in one request.
+The other obvious way is to horizontally scale the number of preprocessor service which consumes the SQS messages.
 We could also add the number of shards in kinesis data streams.
 However, it requires prior observation of flow of data and could be unreliable on fluctuating data stream.
 If near-realtime processing can be considered, Kinesis Firehose provides the alternative which is a fully managed service that allows you to reliably load streaming data into different services.
     The main bottleneck is the preprocessor service.
 If the preprocessor service cannot process the data in the same rate as it is produced by SQS, and cannot publish to kinesis stream, the queue depth can increase a lot, resulting in throttling, high latency and possible dataloss when message exceeds the retention period.
     To tackle this, it is needed to check the various metrics such as health of the preprocessing services and monitor the cloudwatch metrics such as queue depth, and the CPU utilization of the preprocessor service and possibly scale the preprocessing service to increase consumption throughput.
 And in kinesis, we can reshard to higher shards.